JamesSatherley/Java-Code-Editor/README.md

 + Metrics report is in the reports folder
 + PMD proof is in reports also
 + This has been shared with Beagle1904 per Assignment Schedule
++ We were forced to remove the Logo from the app as it would not compile with it...

 ### Creators